coupergateway/couper/docs/REFERENCE.md

 ### Settings Block

-The `settings` block let you configure the more basic and global behavior of your gateway instance.
+The `settings` block lets you configure the more basic and global behavior of your gateway instance.

 |Block name|Context|Label|Nested block(s)|